 “I don’t have to be an engineer.
 I don’t have to be a graphic designer or an IT kind of person,” Enders said.
 “I don’t have to have that tech background.”

-And this is the application which got her into the esports industry.
-It seems like complete serendipity.
-Because Enders wasn’t originally a Team Liquid fan.
-She followed C9 and it was only through a Swiss friend who was in a Team Liquid discord server that she came to know about the position.
+This is the application that got her into the esports industry.
+It seems like a complete stroke of luck.
+Enders wasn’t originally a Team Liquid fan.
+She originally followed Cloud 9, another popular esports team, and it was only through a Swiss friend who was in a Team Liquid chat server that she came to know about the position.

-“I think that it is actually more important to understand interpersonal stories, history, and rivalries and stuff like that than it is to understand the game where it is,” said Enders who is and always has been unranked in League of Legends.
+“I think that it is actually more important to understand interpersonal stories, history, and rivalries and stuff like that than it is to understand the game where it is,” said Enders, who is and always has been competitively unranked in League of Legends.

-The rest of her job is pretty varied.
-She writes articles but is also one of the members on the Team Liquid content creation team who knows Japanese.
+The rest of Sarah’s job is pretty varied.
+She primarily writes articles but does much more than that.
+For instance, she is one of the members of Team Liquids content creation team serving as a translator.

-One of the strangest interviews she had to translate was with the Street Fighter Player, Nemo who is known to be the salaryman player.
-A brief summary: Nemo works a dayjob while also being one of the top players in the world.
-As such ,he is known to be the consummate professional.
+One of the strangest interviews she had to translate was with the Street Fighter player Nemo.
+Nemo is known to be the “salaryman” player.
+He works a day job in addition to being one of the top players in the world.
+As such, he is known to be professional and courteous.

 Except when it concerns Itabashi.
-The two have a rivalry which has manifested in perhaps the only way it can between two Japanese players.
+The two have a rivalry that has manifested in, perhaps, the only way it can between two Japanese players.

 Itabashi (left) and Nemo (right) at Capcom Cup 2017.
 Photo from Team Liquid article by Jeff Anderson.

 “I translated this interview, and then I get the answers back,” Enders said.
-“And his answer was, ‘He’s (Itabashi) not my rival.
+“And his answer was, ‘[Itabashi is] not my rival.
 I hate him.’
 And I was like ‘That’s not possible.
 He did not just write that.’
 So I literally had to google the Kanji.”

 Kanji is one part of the Japanese language.
 And there is upwards of a thousand Kanji.
-But when she googled it, Enders found she had read it right.
+When she googled it, Enders found she had read it right.

 “And then a couple of questions further down from that, I think he got mad,” Enders said.
 “This doesn’t make sense grammatically.”
-She had to turn to close friend’s Japanese husband to double check.
+She had to turn to a close friend’s Japanese husband to double-check.
 “He had to send me a paragraph and a half- like a long paragraph and a half- explanation in Japanese about what the hell he was talking about.”

-The question was asking about grapple characters in Street Fighter V. And this set Nemo off on a rant (and rightfully so in my opinion) chock full of specific Japanese Street Fighter terms.
+The question was asking about grapple characters in Street Fighter V. And this set Nemo off on a rant chock full of specific Japanese Street Fighter terms.
 “Just from a grammatical standpoint, what he wrote in response on why he hates grapple characters was a mess,” Enders said.

 Enders has been working at Team Liquid for almost a year, and she has been able to interview and interact with esport pros that she had once only been a longtime fan of.

-It’s not typical for an alum of OU to cover a game outside of the traditional sportsballs trilogy of football, baseball, and basketball.
-But as esports fans and Sooners we should definitely give her all the support we can.
+It’s not typical for an alum of OU to cover a game outside of the traditional “sportsballs trilogy” of football, baseball, and basketball.
+As esports fans and Sooners, we should definitely give Sarah Enders all the support we can.
 You can follow Enders on twitter @senders127.
 She writes for Team Liquid and Monster Energy Gaming.